 Figure 5.3.2-2: Functional model for stand-alone IoT Applications (without IoT-PCS services)

-The IoT-App server communicates with the SCEF via T8 reference point and with the NEF via N33 reference point
+The IoT-App server communicates with the SCEF via T8 reference point and with the NEF via N33 reference point.

 When an IoT Application designed based on a stand-alone model, is deployed in conjunction with an IoT platform, inter-service communication is required between the two SEAL servers.
 Figure 5.3.2-3 illustrates the functional model for inter-service communications between an IoT-PCS SEAL Server and an IoT-App SEAL Server.